wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

 1.  <a target="_blank" href="https://www.youtube.com/watch?v=10PbGbTUSAg&t=32m23s">VIDEO</a>:
     Click "+ Add" to create a new Tenant.

-    PROTIP: Tenant Type "Azure Active Directory" by itself is actually "B2B" = Business to (2) Business.
+    PROTIP: Tenant Type "Entra ID" by itself is actually "B2B" = Business to (2) Business.
 "B2C" means Business to (2) Consumers, or connection to External Identities on LinkedIn, Google, Facebook, etc.

 1. Cancel out by searching for AAD/Entra again.